kashi618/Atlas-of-Thoughts/2. University/Year 2/S2 Data Communications/Notes/Fourier Analysis.md

 aliases:
 ---
 ## What is it?
-A complex wave can be represented by the sum of a series of sine waves
+"Any signal can be expressed as the sum of a series of sinusoidal components (harmonics) of various frequencies"

 # See Also
 [[$ Data Communications]]